Dec 2, 2020

 • A GIT repository: To store all changes from your TM1 objects.

-• One Elasticsearch cluster: To store very detailed data that can then be retrieved by the Pulse Explorer.
+• One Opensearch cluster: To store very detailed data that can then be retrieved by the Pulse Explorer.

 Pulse Clients